vxcall/vxcall.github.io/_drafts/2024-10-14-vmprotect-behavior-research.md

 While I've gained a basic understanding of what's happening in these virtualized routines, more advanced tasks like patching and hooking virtualized functions, or recompiling to a fully devirtualized binary, remain significant challenges that I'll need to tackle in the future.

 But thanks to this research I'm pretty sure I'll be capable of it one day.

+This investigation has been invaluable, providing me with crucial insights that I'm confident will enable me to overcome these advanced challenges eventually.
+Despite all I've learned, I still feel that VMProtect's complexity is somewhat beyond my current expertise.
+However, I've gained priceless knowledge about its inner workings, and I'm thoroughly satisfied with the progress I've made.

 After everything I've been through, I still feel VMProtect is over my head but gained priceless knowledges about it and I'm totally satisfied with it!